agsaru/Repo2Readme/README.md

 ```
 MIT License

-Copyright (c) [Year] [Your Name or Project Name]
+Copyright (c) 2025 Sarowar Jahan Biswas

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby granted, free of charge, to any person
+obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
+of this software and associated documentation files (the
+"Software"), to deal
-in the Software without restriction, including without limitation the rights
+in the Software without restriction, including without
+limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+to use, copy, modify, merge, publish, distribute, sublicense,
+and/or sell
-copies of the Software, and to permit persons to whom the Software is
+copies of the Software, and to permit persons to whom the
+Software is
 furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
+The above copyright notice and this permission notice shall be
+included in all
 copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY
+KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY,
 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO
-IN NO EVENT SHALL THE
+EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES
+OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR
+OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
+DEALINGS IN THE
 SOFTWARE.
 ```

-## 🙏 Credits / Acknowledgements
+## 🙏 Credits & Acknowledgements

-*   **LangChain**: For providing the powerful framework for LLM integrations.
-*   **Click** and **Rich**: For enabling a delightful command-line experience.
-*   **Pydantic**: For robust data validation and schema definition.
-*   **Groq** and **Google GenAI**: For providing the underlying language models.
+-   Developed by Sarowar Jahan Biswas.
-*   The open-source community for their invaluable tools and inspiration.
+-   Special thanks to the open-source community and the
+developers of `Click`, `Rich`, `LangChain`, `Pydantic`,
+`GitPython`, and other libraries that made this project
+possible.